portfolium/playbook/docs/contributing-to-projects.md

 **Ticket ID**

-A reference to the JIRA ticket associated with the task.
-This makes it possible for the Github integration in JIRA to link to the branch from the ticket.
+A reference to the Clubhouse ticket associated with the task.
+This makes it possible for the Github integration in Clubhouse to link to the branch from the ticket.

 **Feature Name**